max-seeli/weisfeiler-leman-archive/README.md

 ## Code Repository

-This repository also contains the source code used for finding WL test collisions.
+This repository is split into two major parts.
+The source code used for finding WL test collisions is located in the `src` directory, while the website content is stored in the `docs` directory.

 ### Getting Started